jesse-zahrt-katapult/toolbox/git-branching-strategy.md

 * If the team is overwhelmed with testing there is not enough automation
 * Automation is key to continuous delivery

+### Branch Names
+* Need to follow release, techdebt, hotfix for the following reasons:
+  * Metrics and analytics on allocation in Swarmia
+  * CI pipeline will only build code on certain branch names
+  * GitHub branch rules enforced by name
+* Need to put link to JIRA ticket in the GitHub PR.
+  * Allows JIRA and GitHub integration to work

 ## Flow Diagrams

 ```mermaid